-- Master of Science in Nursing, Family Practitioner or Clinical Nurse Leader
+- Master of Science in Nursing, Family Practitioner

-- Master of Arts in Environmental Education
+- Master of Arts

 - Master of Business Administration

-A separate graduate course catalog is available online and also from the Office of Graduate and Continuing Studies.
-See goshen.edu/catalog/.
+A separate graduate course catalog is available online and also from the Registrar’s Office.
+See goshen.edu/catalog/

 Majors and minors

 The major is a specified concentration of courses in a department, in addition to designated courses in related departments, which develop expertise in the concepts and skills of a discipline.
 Many majors offer specialized concentrations, which allow students to tailor a program to their personal interests.
-Each majorincludes a departmental or interdisciplinary seminar at the senior level and most include an internship.
-Majors range in size from 35 credit hours to 61or more in professional programs.
-Minors supplement the major, often emphasizing an interdisciplinary approachor vocational skill.
+Each major includes a departmental or interdisciplinary seminar at the senior level and most include an internship.
+Majors range in size from 35 credit hours to 61 or more in professional programs.
+Minors supplement the major, often emphasizing an interdisciplinary approach or vocational skill.
 Typical minors require 18-20 credit hours of study.

-Students who wish to declare a major or minor should meet first with their academic advisor, then notify the registrar’s office of their intent.
+Declaring a major or minor: Students who wish to declare a major or minor should meet first with their academic advisor, then notify the registrar’s office of their intent.

 1. Total credit hours

 The minimum total credit hours for each bachelor of arts and bachelor of science degree is 120 credit hours, with the exception of the elementary education, elementary/special education and elementary/English learners education majors, which require 124 credit hours.

 2. Goshen Core

 Goshen Core requirements must be completed as listed in the catalog that is current at the date of matriculation.
 New students may use IB, AP, dual credit and transfer courses to meet Goshen Core requirements.
 However, after initial enrollment, students who wish to use courses from another institution to meet Core requirements must petition the Goshen Core Curriculum Committee and have their transfer course approved before taking such a course.
-Petition forms are available on the registrar’s web site.
+Petition forms are available on the registrar’s website.
 Students who transfer to Goshen College with a completed associate degree have a reduced Core requirement (see the Goshen Core section of this catalog).
-Students who are earning a second bachelor’s degree have their Core genederal education requirements waived.
+Students who are earning a second bachelor’s degree have their Core general education requirements waived.